 I am excited to share with you 33 Uses for Peppermint Essential Oil.
 Peppermint is one of my favorite essential oils.
 I find it so useful.
-I use it for headache relief and as an energy booster.
-I use it on Peyton every morning before school to help him get energized for his day.
-I carry this in my purse at all times and inhale it when I need a boost during the day or apply it for when I am feeling a headache coming on.
+I use it for when my head hurts and as an energy booster.
+I use it on Peyton every morning before school to help him get ready for his day.
+I carry this in my purse at all times and inhale it when I need an energy boost during the day or apply it for when I am feeling an ache in my head.

 33 Uses for Peppermint Essential Oil:

-1. Calm an upset stomach.
-Just one drop of peppermint oil rubbed on the stomach or taken internally can calm indigestion, an upset stomach or other internal digestive commotion.
+1. Calm an upset tummy.
+Just one drop of peppermint oil rubbed on the stomach or taken internally can calm indigestion, an upset stomach or other tummy upset.
 A must-have when traveling!

-2. Restore Vitality in the Mouth.
+2. Restore vitality in the mouth.
 When your breath is sharp and your mouth feels furry, peppermint oil with water (and lemon oil) creates a healthy, refreshing mouth rinse that leaves a lasting crisp, clean feeling.
 Perfect when you can’t get to a toothbrush.

 3. It’s About Air Flow.
-When sinuses seem to be clogged, and throats swollen and scratchy, diffuse peppermint oil (or apply topically on the chest) for almost immediate relief and revitalizing air flow.
+When breathing seem to be clogged, and the throat is scratchy, diffuse peppermint oil (or apply topically on the chest) for almost immediate relief and revitalizing air flow.
 Peppermint acts as an expectorant and may provide relief for colds, cough, sinusitis, asthma, and bronchitis.